Gebreegziabher/library-management-system/README.md

 This system is developed for the purpose of a course project at Maharishi International University, USA.

-Library management portal is a simple java project where a librarian adds books, checks out books for students and tracks due dates.
+Library management system is a simple java project where a librarian adds books, checks out books for students and tracks due dates.
 This system provides a user-friendly interface, satisfying the needs of the consumers.

 The GUI(graphical user interface) is primarily developed using Java Swing.